swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ## Introduction

-At this point, the codebase is made available to team members using git, but the experiment data itself is not.
+At this point, the codebase is made available to team members using [:simple-git: Git](../tools.md), but the experiment data itself is not.

-Similarly to other version control system, DVC allows for storing the dataset in a remote storage, typically a cloud storage provider, ensuring effective tracking of modifications and smooth maintenance workflow.
+Similarly to other version control system, [:simple-dvc: DVC](../tools.md) allows for storing the dataset in a remote storage, typically a cloud storage provider, ensuring effective tracking of modifications and smooth maintenance workflow.

 This guide will demonstrate the use of a remote Storage Bucket for storing the dataset.

 In this chapter, you will learn how to:

-1. Create a project on the chosen cloud provider
+1. Create a project on the cloud provider
-2. Create a storage bucket on the chosen cloud provider
+2. Create a storage bucket on the cloud provider
 3. Configure DVC for remote storage
 4. Push the data files to DVC
 5. Commit the metadata files to Git